-- 2.7.13 The licensing authority supports the Business Crime Reduction Partnership.
-Where appropriate premises licence holders should be members of the BCRP for the deterrence to violent crime that this provides.
-The BCRP NightSafe scheme is an example of good practice in achieving the aim of reducing crime and disorder and improving public safety.
-The night safe radio scheme is also normally expected to be an operational requirement for city centre bars, clubs and pubs.
-Well managed pub-watch schemes provide information exchange between the premises licence holders and responsible authorities that reduce and deter violent crime and disorder. - 2.7.14 In order to support local crime prevention strategies applications for regulated entertainment such as performance of dance, not necessarily unlawful, for purpose of sexual stimulation of persons admitted to the premises, including exposure of breasts, genitals, urinary or excretory organs during entertainment will be carefully scrutinised and regard will be had to the following: - 2.7.15 When considering applications within this policy, the Licensing Authority will have particular regard to whether the premises are in the vicinity of: - residential accommodation; - schools and English Language Schools; - places of worship; - other premises where entertainment of a similar nature takes place; - community centres; and - youth clubs. - 2.7.16 Where appropriate, the Licensing Authority will also take into account the cumulative effect of a number of such premises on the character of the area.
-Where such applications are made the licensing authority will expect operating schedules to address the following matters and will include such conditions as are necessary to promote the licensing objectives. - A. A code of conduct for dancers and appropriate disciplinary procedures, developed in consultation with the Police and the Council. - B. Rules of conduct for customers, developed in consultation with the police and the council. - C. Procedures to ensure that all staff employed in the premises have preemployment checks including suitable proof of identity, age and (where required) permission to work. - D. The exclusion of persons under 18 from the premises when such activities are taking place. - 2.7.17 Conditions to regulate may prohibit physical contact between customers and performers and may include: - Dressing room security - Displays - CCTV
+- 2.7.15 It is important that applicants state in their operating schedules whether adult entertainment is going to be provided on an infrequent basis.
+If no such intention is stated then the Licensing Authority will normally add a condition that there will be no adult entertainment. - 2.7.16 If applicants wish to provide adult entertainment, the Licensing Authority will have particular regard to whether the premises are in the vicinity of: - residential accommodation; - schools and English Language Schools; - · places of worship; - other premises where entertainment of a similar nature takes place; - community centres; and - youth clubs. - 2.7.17 Where such applications are made, the licensing authority will expect operating schedules to address the following matters and will include such conditions as are necessary to promote the licensing objectives: - A. A code of conduct for dancers and appropriate disciplinary procedures, developed in consultation with the Police and the Council. - B. Rules of conduct for customers, developed in consultation with the police and the council. - C. Procedures to ensure that all staff employed in the premises have preemployment checks including suitable proof of identity, age and (where required) permission to work.

+D. The exclusion of persons under 18 from the premises when such activities are taking place.